 The Group's results are primarily influenced by the activities of its principal subsidiary, The Waterfront Hotel Limited.
-During 2023, revenue for the year increased by nearly 20% over 2022 results, closing the year with a total revenue of €7,914,720.
-These positive results were attained following an improvement in the average room rate charged on accommodation.
-The company achieved a gross profit of €3,168,578 for 2023 (2022: gross profit of €2,450,292) whilst administrative costs increased to €1,368,782 (2022: €1,417,821).
-Finance costs increased primarily due to an increase in interest rates charged by banks in line with Euribor rate increases.
-After taking into consideration financing costs and tax the company ended the current financial year in a net gain of €1,551,303 (2022: net profit of €866,961).
+During 2024, revenue for the year increased by nearly 15% over 2023 results, closing the year with a total revenue of €9,066,937.
+These positive results were attained following an improvement in the average room rate charged on accommodation and increase in food and beverage sales.
+The company achieved a gross profit of €3,607,795 for 2024 (2023: gross profit of €3,168,578).
+Administrative costs increased to €1,702,742 (2023: €1,360,289).
+Finance costs decreased primarily due to an acceleration of loan repayments.
+After taking into consideration financing costs and tax, the company ended the current financial year with a net profit of €1,421,918 (2023: €1,551,303).
+This decrease was the result of the investment tax credits utilised and exhausted in 2023.

-During the year under review that company invested further in the upkeep of the property and a capital expenditure of \in 748,938 was undertaken.
-All capital expenditure was financed internally through cash generation from operating activities, the company also repaid bank loans amounting to \in 1,661,451.
+During the year under review that company invested further in the upkeep of the property and a capital expenditure of $\leq 1,369,698$ was undertaken.
+All capital expenditure was financed internally through cash generation from operating activities.
+The company also repaid bank loans amounting to $\leq 1,800,340$.